Miserlou/RJModules/README.md

   * Keyboard Keyboard - Keyboard that allows you to send CV with the computer keyboard in the same configuration as the one in Ableton.
   * Kielbasa Thickener - Sausage Fattener clone
   * Replay Knob - Knob that records and loops
+  * Divide Delay - Delay with an integrated clock divider.
+Also has an integrated send/return for the wet signal.

 ## Building